arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 As part of the Arcus Lab deployment, your team should have received a Project Template orientation by a member of the Library Science team.
 If you missed the orientation, or need a refresher on the orientation, please see this [video of the orientation](https://www.youtube.com/watch?v=YJvA_cryI1s).
 Much of the content covered in the video is also in this module.

-When appropriate, archiving your research in Arcus is expected with a Scientific Project with an Arcus Lab.
+When appropriate, archiving your research in Arcus is expected from Scientific Projects with an Arcus Lab.
 This is documented in the [Arcus Terms of Use](https://arcus.chop.edu/terms-of-use).
 Archiving is required if you would like to move any data created within an Arcus Lab to a new Scientific Project or if other research teams would like to reuse your data.

 When you are ready to archive your lab data, please submit the following request in the [Arcus Help Center](https://pm.arcus.chop.edu/servicedesk/customer/portal/6/create/256) to begin the data contribution process.

 ## Arcus Data Lifecycle

 Arcus' goal for research data management and the project template is to provide tools that are relevant throughout the entire lifecycle of research data.
-The project template is adaptable and iterative, as opposed to being a rigid, inflexible solution.
-The project template exhibits the required flexibility to encompass diverse data capturing needs, while also maintaining a universal quality that facilitates seamless communication among various projects spanning different domains, thereby promoting effective data sharing.
+The project template is designed to be adaptable and iterative to capture the wide range of research activities at CHOP.
+The project template combines flexibility to encompass diverse data capturing needs, while also maintaining a consist structure for all archived data which facilitates seamless communication among various projects spanning different domains, thereby promoting effective data sharing.

 **How was this structure developed?**